Thunder Vision Frequently Asked Questions

 What if it rains?

 Thunder Vision happens rain or shine.
-The campus tour will be virtual, and we will host your lunch period indoors.
+The campus tour may be virtual, and we can host your lunch indoors if necessary.

 Can our students bring electronic devices?